 You can also amplify your business education through involvement in organizations like ENACTUS and Discoveries International Inc. Participation in the latter organization paired with academic excellence can earn you a scholarship in your junior and senior year.

 When you study abroad as a business administration major, you expand your international business savvy – and in turn expand your job prospects.

 When disruptions alter demand, how do supply chain managers respond?
 Students of Jamie O’Brien (Business Administration) are finding out, thanks to alums at Breakthrough Fuel.

-A two-semester class that teaches risk management for life is aiding students’ awareness of one career path while improving their benefits know-how no matter which profession they chose to enter.
+A two-semester class that teaches risk management for life is aiding students’ awareness of one career path while improving their benefits know-how, no matter which profession they choose to enter.